fluxninja/aperture/docs/content/reference/policies/spec.md

 - "source" components: they take some sort of input from "the real world" and output a signal based on this input.
 Example: [PromQL](#prom-q-l).
 In the UI they're represented by green color.
-- signal processor components: processing components that don't interact with the external systems.
+- signal processor components: processing components that do not interact with the external systems.
   Examples: [GradientController](#gradient-controller), [Max](#max).

   :::note